How to Write a Sonnet

 Couplet: How is his beloved going to escape death?
 In Shakespeare’s poetry, which will keep her alive as long as people breathe or see.
 This bold statement gives closure to the whole argument — it’s a surprise.

 And so far, Shakespeare’s sonnet has done what he promised it would!
-See how tightly this sonnet is written, how complex yet well organized it is?
-Try writing a sonnet of your own.
+See how tightly this sonnet is written, how complex, yet well-organized it is?
+Now that you know how to write a sonnet, try writing one your own!

 Poets are attracted by the grace, concentration, and, yes, the sheer difficulty of sonnets.
 You may never write another sonnet in your life, but this exercise is more than just busywork.
 It does all the following: